Taxing Middle and Lower Income Families to Enrich Attorneys

 The U.S. Senate passed an amendment as part of Senator John McCain’s National Tobacco Policy and Youth Smoking Reduction Act to pay attorneys as much as $4,000 per hour for their work in bringing lawsuits against tobacco companies.

 That’s right … you read right! $4,000 an hour!

 Provisions of the proposed tax legislation allows families to be taxed in order to pay plaintiffs attorney’s as much as $4,000 an hour to pursue tobacco related lawsuits.
 The amendment to the tobacco bill limits attorney’s fees in a declining scale that ranges from $4,000 an hour for action before 12/31/94, to $500 an hour for the most recent action.

-Rather than spending huge amounts of money on children’s health or health in general, the way has been cleared for a small group of trial lawyers to be enriched with massive fees charged through tobacco related litigation.
+So, are you thinking these folks have your health or your children’s health as a priority?
+It’s not about anybody’s health… it’s about MONEY, control, and jurisdiction.
+Rather than spending huge amounts of money on children’s health or health in general, the scoundrels in Congress want to clear the way for a small group of crony trial lawyers to be enriched with massive fees charged through tobacco related litigation.

 This National Lawyer Enrichment deal will not make attorneys instant millionaires. . . .